Optimal Selection Using Algorithmic Rankings with Side Information: Proofs for Section

-\beyondprop* \begin{proof} We can rewrite these conditions as four properties: \begin{enumerate} \item Algorithm \ref{algo:approximatebeyondsuperstar} either preferentially picks free or busy candidates (e.g. if it ever picks a free candidate in index $j>1$, then it \emph{never} picks a busy candidate in any $k>1$, and vice versa). \item If Algorithm \ref{algo:approximatebeyondsuperstar} would pick a candidate in index $j$, then it would also pick a candidate in index $k<j$ (assuming corresponding free/busy status). \item Increased accuracy decreases window size. \item If a firm is preferentially picking busy candidates, increased $\busypen$ shrinks the window size (and similarly increases window size if the firm is preferentially picking free candidates). \end{enumerate} Note that properties 1 and 2 together tell us that this strategy reduces down to fixing a window size and preferentially picking either free or busy candidates within that window size.
+Note that the LHS is equal to $1/R$ as calculated in Algorithm \ref{algo:superstar}.
+For the $RHS$, $\perm$ is defined as a permutation with the high value candidate ranked $1$st, and $\tilde \perm$ is a permutation with it ranked in index $j$.
+Note that $P[\perm] \ne P[\perm^1]$, because the latter is the \emph{total probability} that the high value candidate is ranked 1st, while $P[\perm]$ is the probability of a single permutation occurring where the high value candidate is ranked first.
+However, $P[\perm^1] = \nitem \cd P[\perm]$ and $P[\perm^j] = \nitem \cd P[\tilde \perm]$, and so $P[\perm]/P[\tilde \perm] = P[\perm^1]/P[\perm^j]$, as desired.
+Similar analysis holds for the setting where the first candidate is free. \end{proof} \beyondprop* \begin{proof} We can rewrite these conditions as four properties: \begin{enumerate} \item Algorithm \ref{algo:approximatebeyondsuperstar} either preferentially picks free or busy candidates (e.g. if it ever picks a free candidate in index $j>1$, then it \emph{never} picks a busy candidate in any $k>1$, and vice versa). \item If Algorithm \ref{algo:approximatebeyondsuperstar} would pick a candidate in index $j$, then it would also pick a candidate in index $k<j$ (assuming corresponding free/busy status). \item Increased accuracy decreases window size. \item If a firm is preferentially picking busy candidates, increased $\busypen$ shrinks the window size (and similarly increases window size if the firm is preferentially picking free candidates). \end{enumerate} Note that properties 1 and 2 together tell us that this strategy reduces down to fixing a window size and preferentially picking either free or busy candidates within that window size.

 We will prove these properties in sequence.
-First, we note that \ref{lem:gumbelsataccuracy} gives us a closed-form solution for the relative probability of finding a permutation with two items flipped:
+First, we note that Lemma \ref{lem:gumbelsataccuracy} gives us a closed-form solution for the relative probability of finding a permutation with two items flipped:

 We can note that, given fixed $\val_{\perm_1}, \val_{\perm_j}$, this is fixed when all other terms within the sum are minimized.
 In particular, this means that we must have $\perm$ be the ordering with every item besides $i, k$ correctly ordered.